CatarinaRRF/ChurnOfClients-AluraVoz/README.md

 #### -- Project Status: [Active]

 ## Project Intro/Objective
-The purpose of this project is aims to identify the Customer Evasion Rate, from the telecommunications operator Alura Voz, in order to reduce it.
+The purpose of this project aims to identify the Customer Evasion Rate, from the telecommunications operator Alura Voz, in order to reduce it.

 ### Methods Used
 * Inferential Statistics
 * Data Visualization
+* Machine Learning

 ### Technologies
 * Python
+* Google Colab
-* Pandas, jupyter.
+* Python libraries: Pandas, Nunphy, matplot.lib, seaborn
-* Nunphy
+* SKLearn

 ## Project Description